 Photographing and Filming

 You cannot take photographs or film at airports and working military bases, vehicles or officers.
-Besides that, we strongly e ncourage taking lots of photographs of anything you want - we might not visit the same areas again.
+Besides that, we strongly e ncourage taking lots of photographs of anything you want - you might not visit the same areas again.
 Do not forget your camera and a spacious memory card.

 Health and Insurance

 We recommend using well known taxi companies and ordering a taxi by telephone.
 Never get into an unmarked car at the airport, railway station or night club.
 Always ask for a receipt when paying for the taxi.
 In company taxis you can usually pay by card.
-Phone numbers of reliable taxi companies in specific cities are available on request from the tour provider.

 Tobacco is sold to people who are eighteen years of age.
 You may be asked to show your ID card.
 Smoking is not allowed at places such as airports, railway stations, museums, metro etc. Some large restaurants have an area designated for smoking customers.